Please log in to watch this conference skillscast.

 Structural Typing for Structured Products

-Tim Williams has worked as a software developer in the finance industry for over 14 years.
-He has programmed Haskell professionally for over 5 years and is currently a member of the Strats team at Standard Chartered Bank, writing trading software in Haskell.
+Tim Williams has worked as a software developer in the finance industry for over 15 years.
+He has been using Haskell professionally for over 7 years, building contract languages at Barclays and trading systems at Standard Chartered.
 He holds a PhD in Physics from the University of Bristol.